hsf-training/analysis-essentials/python/scripting.md

 # Scripting

-OK, so we’ve spent quite a long time in Python shells, but we can quit, we can only get back our work line-by-line (with IPython’s history).
+OK, so we’ve spent quite a long time in Python shells.
+But We can quit.
+With IPython’s history we can only get back our work line-by-line.
 When we want to persist what we’ve done, we write code to a file and then run the file.

 Let’s create a file called `pizzaiolo.py`, and write a little python in it.